 These may be nursery rhymes, finger play, songs that rhyme, short rhyming games or tongue twisters.
 Most rhymes will be culturally traditional.
 We encourage props, costumes and body language.
 We suggest you follow the theme.
 Whichever rhyme you choose, you will be asked to submit the text on a slide in addition to the video.
 Here is a sample slide.

 Any world language that a child studies in a school program or learns outside of school.

 Please create a video that shows yours students sharing their "rhyme."
 There is a district limit of 5 minutes of recorded video, regardless of the number of participants.
 Districts may submit more than one video but they can not be longer than five minutes when combined together.
 Due date for the video: Friday, April, 2, 2021.
 Districts must also submit a slide with the text for the video.
+Please make sure the slide is has the appropriate sharing settings so anyone with the link can view the presentation.
 Please see the example here.

 A certificate template in the language recited will be emailed to each teacher.
 Teachers may print the certificates and present to their students.

 The video with all school's videos and slides with text for the songs will be emailed to participants.
 There will be a YouTube premiere on Wednesday, May 12, 2021 from 5:00-6:30p.m.

 Student/District Limits: There is no limit on the number of students participating in the virtual Rhyme Celebration.
 Please note that parents/guardians of all students appearing in the video must complete and sign a Student Registration Form.